 2. Implementation Phase

-After planning the entire program, through a sales forecast and an appropriate budget, use the next four steps to put the program into effect:
+Once you’ve conducted through planning, you can use the next four steps to put the program into effect:

 3. Evaluation Phase

-Any negative deviation from the plan should be quickly corrected before it results in trouble for your company.
+Any issues with your plan should be quickly corrected before it results in trouble for your company.
 Any positive deviation should be utilised and taken advantage of.

 Keep evaluating the effectiveness of your marketing campaign and improve upon it as needed.